faizalrf/documentation/MariaDB OPS Guide.md

 ## Full Backup

-Following is a sample script that takes performs a full backup
+Following is a sample script that takes performs a full backup, copy the contents of the block in `mariadb_full_backup.sh` and grant read/execute permissions

+- `chmod 750 mariadb_full_backup.sh`.

+The user executing the script must have permissions on the MariaDB data directories and other folders that are being used here.

 ```bash
 #!/bin/bash